-There were no options over ordinary shares issued to directors and other key management personnel as part of compensation that were outstanding as at 30 April 2020.
+There were no options over ordinary shares issued to directors and other key management personnel as part of compensation that were outstanding as at 30 April 2021.

-There were no options over ordinary shares granted to or vested by directors and other key management personnel as part of compensation during the period ended 30 April 2020.
+There were no options over ordinary shares granted to or vested by directors and other key management personnel as part of compensation during the year ended 30 April 2021.